fengyu1993/DMH/README.md

 * Disseminate published academic results

 The MATLAB codebase for the DMH method provides a unified function, named *DMH_Method_KI_IK*, that consistently solves both KI and IK problems, following the procedure described in *Algorithm 1* of the paper.

-C++ and with some examples also implemented in MATLAB.
+The C++ codebase
 Qt is recommended to use with the C++ examples as the project organization files are in ".pro" Qt format, Qt's plotting capabilities are used to visualize models, and the event system is used to demonstrate interactive simulation.